ParedesGab/PP1/README.md

 ![NavBar desktop](documentation/navbar_desktop.png)

-  + It is positioned at the top of the page, and across all pages of the website.
+  + It is positioned at the top of the page, and it is found across all pages of the website.
   + It is clear and easy to navigate.
-  + It contains the "Laxus and Thiosymbion" logo on the left.
+  + On the left, it contains the "Laxus & Thiosymbion" logo.
-  + It contains the following four navigation links on the right:
+  + On the right, it contains the following four navigation links:

     + **HOME:** Takes you to the home page where users can learn about the *Laxus*-Thiosymbion symbiosis.